-Is your blocked drain getting you down and you’re on the cusp of calling a plumber?
-You’ve tried boiling water?
+Is your blocked drain getting you down, and you’re on the cusp of calling a plumber?
+Have you tried boiling water?
 Bicarb & vinegar?
 Chemical drain cleaner?
 Got all sweaty with a plunger?
-You’re definitely not alone, as it’s one of the most common reasons people just like you call in the cavalry for a fast and affordable fix.
+You’re not alone, as it’s one of the most common reasons people like you call in the cavalry for a fast and affordable fix.
 But before you cry out for professional help, we thought we’d give you a bit of a pro-tip that goes by the name of a drain snake.

 No idea how to use a drain snake, though?
-If you’re feeling like a capable DIY-er with a healthy dose of confidence, let’s get stuck into a crash course.
+If you feel like a capable DIY-er with a healthy dose of confidence, let’s get stuck into a crash course.

 First things first – if you’ve just Googled ‘drain snake’ and found an expensive looking contraption on wheels, keep scrolling.
-What we’re recommending here is the hand-held variety of drain snake Bunnings or any other hardware store should have in stock.
-Similar to its big daddy on wheels, the drain snake is basically a system of cables or coils that slither like a snake into your drain to vanquish the gunk that has given you your plumbing headache.
-The drain snake is a go-to tool for your DIY drain unblocking endeavours!
+What we’re recommending here is the hand-held variety of drain snake Bunnings, or any other hardware store should have in stock.
+Like its big daddy on wheels, the drain snake is a system of cables or coils that slither like a snake into your drain to vanquish the gunk that has given you your plumbing headache.
+A drain snake is a go-to tool for your DIY drain unblocking endeavours!

-Here, we’ll provide an example on how to use a snake on a sink drain, but the same applies to shower drain or bathtub.
+Here, we’ll provide an example of using a snake on a sink drain, but the same applies to a shower drain or bathtub.

 Take the end of the snake and feed it into the backed-up drain.
-It should slide into the drain quite easily with some light force, but don’t keep pushing through total resistance as you could be damaging something that you really don’t want to damage.
+It should slide into the drain quite easily with some light force, but don’t keep pushing through total resistance as you could be damaging something you don’t want to.